Canonical connections on sub-Riemannian manifolds with constant symbol: Nonholonomic tangent bundle and constant symbol

 \end{corollary}

-\begin{remark} We remark that in the special case when $\mathfrak{g}_0$ is maximal, i.e. in the special case where any skew symmetric map of $\mathfrak{g}_{-1}$ induces a Lie algebra automorphism of $\mathfrak{g}_-$, then the above result says that any compatible connection on $E$ can be extended uniquely to a strongly compatible connection on $\gr(E)$. \end{remark}
+\begin{remark} We remark that in the special case when $\mathfrak{g}_0$ is maximal, i.e. in the special case where any skew-symmetric map of $\mathfrak{g}_{-1}$ induces a Lie algebra automorphism of $\mathfrak{g}_-$, then the above result says that any compatible connection on $E$ can be extended uniquely to a strongly compatible connection on $\gr E$. \end{remark}